 That kill switch, by the way, is genuinely effective.
 No matter what we did to try to trip it up, it always worked as expected, and didn't leak our true IP.

-There are a couple of limitations, like only being able to use OpenVPN (IKEv2 can be set up manually) and there being no autoconnect on insecure networks, but these are small gripes.
+There are a couple of limitations, like there being no autoconnect on insecure networks, but these are small gripes.

 How good are ProtonVPN's mobile apps?